rain2o/vue-storefront/docs/guide/basics/configuration.md

 `mapStoreUrlsFor` is **required**.
 You should add all the multistore names to the `mapStoreUrlsFor` as this property describes which storeView is enabled.
 It's useful when you want to turn off some store. **Important** you need to have enabled at least your default storeView (`"defaultStoreCode"`)

 `commonCache` is refering to local browser cache.
-If it's set to false (default) the cache of cart, catalog, user data etc is shared between storeViews with default prefix (shop).
+If it's set to false (default) the cache of cart, catalog data etc is shared between storeViews with default prefix (shop).
+Otherwise each of them is stored separately (storecode-shop prefix).

+`commonUserCache` is refering to local browser cache.
+If it's set to false (default) the cache of user data is shared between storeViews with default prefix (shop).
 Otherwise each of them is stored separately (storecode-shop prefix).

 `storeViews` section contains one or more additional store views configured to serve proper i18n translations, tax settings etc. Please find the docs for this section below.